-A lanyard is defined as a rope or strap to secure something.
-In the case of height safety equipment, lanyards are normally used to anchor the wearer of a safety harness to a secure fixing point to either prevent a fall or restrain a fall.
-All PPE kits should contain a lanyard.
+The defenition of a lanyard is – a rope or strap to secure and item.
+Lanyards are used to anchor the wearer of a safety harness during height safety tasks.
+This is to secure fixing point, either prevent a fall or restrain a fall.
+All PPE (personel protection equipment) kits should contain a lanyard.

 Safety lanyards can be made from nylon or polyester webbing or specialist rope.
 They are typically attached to the ‘D’ ring connector on a safety harness or safety belt.
 They offer vital protection against falls whilst allowing the user to complete high risk tasks from any height.